jacobandreas/blog/_posts/2017-11-04-fake-language.md

 are _even when we have complete control over the input distribution_.
 Reinforcement learning is _hard_.
 Planning is _hard_.
-There's still lots of room for interesting compositionality in these abstraction languages---if I have some kind of structured representation of the reward function, and I train on a subset of structures, do I generalize to the rest?
+There's still lots of room for interesting compositionality in these abstraction languages---if I have some kind of structured representation of the goal, and I train on a subset of structures, do I generalize to the rest?
 There's lots we still can't do.

 To come up with problems that are within reach of current methods, data is _generated_ rather than collected.
 The distribution over abstractions and their